With HTTPS/SSL, users are assured that their data will be secure. This is a requirement for privacy and security online today.

 HTTPS encrypts communication between your store and your client.
 Therefore, nobody, except the mentioned user, can see personal details.

 Does HTTPS In PrestaShop Improves SEO Score

-HTTPS is nothing to do with SEO so that it won’t increase your rankings.
-But it can lower them as Google punishing sites for years:
+HTTPS has nothing to do with SEO.
+It won’t increase your rankings.
+But it can lower your rank as Google punishes sites without security.

 These two issues prevent excellent user experience, making users less likely to click or browser your store.

 User experience is the key element which increases or decreases search result ranking.

 How To Enable HTTPS In PrestaShop